 In the same way, you wouldn’t learn one recipe, and assume you’re an expert chef.

-And yet, it seems with e-Commerce, you have many people who learn one or two e-Commerce tricks, and then call themselves an e-Commerce expert.
+And yet, it seems with e-Commerce, you have many people who learn 1 or 2 e-Commerce “recipes”, and then call themselves an e-Commerce expert.

-That’s dodgy at best, and dangerous at worst, for businesses who end up following bad advice that doesn’t work for their business.
-So, we wanted to share our view on how you spot genuine e-Commerce experts.
-The ones who can give you the best advice that’ll grow your online sales.
+That’s dodgy at best, and dangerous at worst, for businesses who end up following their bad advice.
+So, we wanted to share our view on how you spot a genuine e-Commerce expert.
+Someones who can give you the best advice that’ll grow your online sales.